PhD

 Fees and Finance

-Topics for research degrees can be selected from any of the areas of research within the Institute, of which a small selection is shown below.
+Topics for research degrees can be selected from any of our areas of research, which include:

 • Animal Science and Production (with special emphasis on sheep, beef and dairy cattle)